The rat bait rules have changed — here's what Surry Hills pet owners need to know this winter.

 A Major Rule Change, Right Now

-The ban was driven by the serious harm these products cause to native wildlife, but the risk to pets has always been just as real.
+• The ban was driven by harm to native wildlife — but the risk to pets has always been just as real

-The Council's Own Baiting Program Is Running in Your Parks
+The Council's Own Baiting Program Is Active in Your Parks

-Here's something many residents don't know: the City of Sydney runs an active baiting and monitoring program to control rodent activity in public spaces, using poison bait stations and solar-powered SMART rodent control boxes.
-This program operates across parks and public areas throughout the LGA — including in Surry Hills.
+The City of Sydney runs an active rodent control program across public spaces, using tamper-resistant SMART bait stations in parks throughout the LGA — including in Surry Hills.

-The City of Sydney's rat program has a direct Surry Hills history.
-In 2019, council records noted that Leptospirosis had killed several dogs across the inner city, and specifically identified Ward Park — next to the Northcott social housing estate on Bourke Street — as one of the areas affected.
-The council responded by providing free Leptospirosis vaccinations to dogs from that estate.
-The rat problem that drove that outbreak hasn't disappeared; the approach to managing it has simply evolved.
+The council's rat program in this area has direct history with pet health.
+In 2019, Ward Park — next to the Northcott Housing Estate on Bourke Street — was identified as a hotspot in the inner-city Leptospirosis outbreak that killed several dogs.
+The council responded by offering free Leptospirosis vaccinations to dogs from the estate.
+The rodent pressure that drove that outbreak hasn't gone away.

 In this article